conorosully/language-classification/README.md

 # language-classification
-Predicting the language of a piece of text using an ANN and character N-grams
+Predicting the language of a piece of text using an Artificial Neural Network (ANN) and character N-grams